system76/docs/content/unexpected-reboots.md

+---
-# Unexpected Reboots
+title: Reboots (Unexpected)
+description: >
    If your system is spontaneously rebooting, this article provides steps to isolate the cause.
+keywords:
+  - reboot
+  - shutdown
+  - restart
+  - reset
+  - crash
+  - reinstall
+  - refresh
+  - power-off

+facebookImage: /_social/article
+twitterImage: /_social/article

+hidden: false
+section: hardware-troubleshooting
+tableOfContents: true
+---

+# Reboots (Unexpected)

+If your system is spontaneously rebooting, this article provides steps to isolate the cause.

 > **NOTE:** There is a subtle but important difference between a reboot and a shutdown/power-off.
-In a reboot, parts of the system are left powered on to faciliate restarting the system.
+In a reboot, parts of the system are left powered on to facilitate restarting the system.
 In a shutdown/power-off, hardware from all parts of the system except charging circuitry and capacitors is powered down.

 ## Troubleshooting (Device Agnostic)

 ### Software Causes

 Anything not directly affected by hardware, is controlled by software.
-This includes the kernel, drivers, and the desktop environemnt.
+This includes the kernel, drivers, and the desktop environment.
 The Operating System (OS), is essentially a software program that controls other software programs.

 If anything running in software causes a large enough cascade effect, it can take the rest of the system down and cause reboots or shut-offs.